Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/README.md

 At the moment offers 3 preprocessing methods:

---> The Percentage Categorical Pruned (PCP) merges all least frequent levels (summing up to perc percent) into a single level as presented in (https://doi.org/10.1109/IJCNN.2019.8851888).
+--> The Percentage Categorical Pruned (PCP) merges all least frequent levels (summing up to "perc" percent) into a single level as presented in (https://doi.org/10.1109/IJCNN.2019.8851888), which, for example, can be "Others" category.
+It can be useful when dealing with several amounts of categorical information (e.g., city data).

---> The Inverse Document Frequency (IDF) codifies the levels into frequency values, where the closer to 0 means, the more frequent it is (https://ieeexplore.ieee.org/document/8710472).
+--> The Inverse Document Frequency (IDF) codifies the categorical levels into frequency values, where the closer to 0 means, the more frequent it is (https://ieeexplore.ieee.org/document/8710472).

 --> Finally it also has implemented a simpler standard One-Hot-Encoding method.